sebkm/sensor_fusion/README.md

 sensor_fusion:set_args(sonar, Arg1, Arg2, Arg3).
 ```
 Where `Arg1` is the maximal range that can be measured by the sonar while `Arg2` and `Arg3` are either the x and y coordinate of the sonar or the distance to the origin (0,0,0) and the direction (-1 or +1) of the sonar with respect to the axis it is aligned with.
-The former is used for the experiments with the train while the latter is used for the 6DOF IMU.
+The former is used for the experiments with the train while the latter is used for the 6 DOF IMU.
-The 6DOF IMU requires 3 sonars and each of them must be placed on a different axis (x,y,z).
+The 6 DOF IMU requires 3 sonars and each of them must be placed on a different axis (x,y,z).
 If you need to, you can use `sonar:range/0` to see what the sonar is measuring.

 #### Calibration of a nav node